 Another pair of campsites reviewed together, and contender for best campsite.
 Old Town and Copper County camping are located right in the heart of the trifecta of major stages.
 Perfect for those who want to camp a 5 minute walk from Lions Den, Town Centre and Sector 6.

-Surely one of the most popular areas to camp in Boomtown.
+Source loves Old Town, and camped here in 2014, 2015 and 2018!
+Slowly over the years, it has become perhaps the most popular place to camp.
 The location is amazing, with a spectacular overlook towards Sector 6, and 2 other major stages just a short stroll away.
 You have the whole of Uptown on your doorstep.
-Downtown is a 15-20m walk down the hill for your late nights.
+Downtown is a 15-20m walk down the hill for your late night expeditions.

-Expect the flat camping spaces, particular to the West of Old Town camping to fill up very fast when gates open.
-A lot of this area is very hilly which might be a drawback for you, but you can find flat spaces here if you arrive early enough.
+Expect all the flat camping spaces, particular to the West of Old Town camping to fill up within minutes on Wednesday.
+A lot of this area is very hilly which is a drawback, but you can find flat spaces if you arrive early enough.

-I think camping in Uptown is ideal, as there is a lot more going on during the daytime/evening, and you won’t need to climb up the hill to get to it.
-You can save Downtown for later at night when it really starts heating up down there.
+Source thinks camping in Uptown is ideal, as there is a lot more going on during the daytime/evening, and you won’t need to climb up the hill to get to it.
+You can save visits to Downtown for later at night when it really starts heating up down there.

 Good for: Those who want a prime location close to 3 major stages.
 An overlook view of Sector 6 from their campsite.
 A little quieter than downtown after midnight when Sector 6 noticeably turns the volume down.